portco/connect_four/README.md

 # ConnectFour

-This project provides a scaffold to implement a CLI-based ConnectFour game.
+This project provides a scaffold for a CLI-based ConnectFour game in Ruby.
+It implements minimal functionality that allows it to run and demonstrate the game-loop.

 ## Installation